Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 Making Your Decision: Key Factors to Consider

 Your best fit depends on whether you only need paperwork assembled or you need help stress-testing the agreement before you file.
-Start by listing the issues most likely to create friction in your case: property division, parenting details, filing logistics, and your comfort handling Connecticut court requirements on your own.
-If the agreement is already complete and you simply want forms, CompleteCase may be enough.
-If any part of the plan still feels uncertain, broader Connecticut workflow support from Untangle is usually the safer choice.
+Start by listing the issues most likely to create friction: property division, parenting details, support, filing logistics, and your comfort handling Connecticut court requirements on your own.
+Then ask whether each issue is already resolved in writing.
+If any part of the plan still feels uncertain, Connecticut workflow support from Untangle is usually the safer choice because it helps surface missing information before you rely on final forms.

 Complexity of Your Financial Situation

-Consider what you're actually dividing.
-Basic bank accounts and personal property require little guidance.
-But if your marital estate includes real estate, retirement plans (401(k)s, pensions, IRAs), stock options, business interests, or significant debt, you benefit from tools that help you understand the implications of different division approaches.
+Consider what you are actually dividing.
+Basic bank accounts and personal property may require little guidance.
+But if your marital estate includes real estate, retirement plans, pensions, stock options, business interests, or significant debt, you benefit from tools that help organize values and tradeoffs.
+Connecticut's property statute requires the court to consider factors such as the parties' income, earning capacity, liabilities, needs, and contributions to the estate (C.G.S. § 46b-81).

 Parenting Plan Requirements